 Foods most commonly associated with Listeria infections in pregnant women including the following:

 - Unpasteurized soft cheese, including queso fresco, queso blanco, Feta, Brie, Camembert;

 - Unpasteurized (raw) milk or any product made from raw milk;

 - Refrigerated smoked salmon, trout, whitefish, cod, tuna and mackerel (sometimes referred to as nova-style, lox, kippered or jerky);

 - Crab dips and spreads;

 - Hot dogs;

 Cooking food to 160 degrees Fahrenheit can kill Listeria bacteria, so the foods above should not be eaten by pregnant women unless they are cooked to this temperature.
 In some cases, like melons, it is just better to avoid it altogether.
 In addition, foods contaminated with Listeria can cross-contaminate other foods.
 Hands, knives, cutting boards and counter tops should be washed very well after preparation of any food, particularly the ones above.

-Attorney Fred Pritzker and his Bad Bug Law Team have won millions for clients in personal injury and wrongful death lawsuits against food processors, distributors, retailers and restaurants.
-You can contact Fred or another Listeria lawyer at our law firm for a free consultation here.
+Pritzker Hageman Listeria food poisoning attorneys have won millions of dollars for clients in personal injury and wrongful death lawsuits against food processors, distributors, retailers and restaurants.
+You can contact Eric Hageman or any of the Listeria lawyers at our law firm for a free consultation here.